 |#pragma||Issues special commands to the compiler, using a standardized method|

-Macro’s with Argument: Macros can have argument just like functions.
+Macro with Argument: Macro's can have argument just like functions.
 Syntax to define Macro's with argument is:

 #define FILE_SIZE 42